 My husband snuck an extra mortgage payment in last year because he’s on team ‘paying it off early.’
 We have a pretty good

 4.5% 4% interest rate so I’m not set on paying it early yet.
 We don’t have a mortgage thanks to Airbnb.
 I can understand his thought process though.
-Jared is risk-averse and I am more bratty with my cents.
+Hubby is risk-averse and I am more bratty with my cents.
 If I can get a higher return on a dollar, I will.
 Thankfully now that we have enough equity that even if the market tanks 30% like it did in the last miserable bubble – we’d still be in neutral.
 Hmm, I’m definitely not set on paying it off, I believe our local market in Seattle is driven by visual signs of the fundamentals.

 More Credit Cards